Emma Watson: Fashion career

 In 2013, Madame Tussauds in London unveiled a wax statue of Watson wearing an Elie Saab haute couture design donated to the museum by the designer.
 A spokesperson for the museum stated, "[Watson] is one of the most requested personalities by our guests.
 She's a true English rose known and loved by millions of film and fashion fans around the world".
 Watson was awarded Best British Style at the 2014 British Fashion Awards.
 The competition included David Beckham, Amal Clooney, Kate Moss, and Keira Knightley.

 Watson has been described as "an early adopter of sustainable fashion" and is noted for dressing ethically on the red carpet.
 She wore a Calvin Klein gown to the 2016 Met Gala made out of recycled plastic bottles.
 Watson has supported Good On You, an app that acts as a directory for the sustainability level of fashion brands.
 In 2017, she began updating an Instagram account entitled "The Press Tour", detailing the ethical brands she wore during the press tours for films such as Beauty and the Beast and The Circle.
 Watson guest-edited the March 2018 issue of Vogue Australia focusing on fashion sustainability, and was photographed by Peter Lindbergh for the magazine.
 In January 2020, she partnered with consignment website ThredUP to launch a "Fashion Footprint Calculator", which allows website visitors to calculate the carbon impact of their wardrobes and ways to reduce it.

 In June 2020, Watson was appointed the youngest member of the board of directors of Kering, the owner of various fashion brands such as Gucci and Yves Saint Laurent.
 Watson will chair Kering's sustainability committee.
 Kering chairman François-Henri Pinault praised the new board members' "knowledge and competences, and the multiplicity of their backgrounds and perspectives".
 Watson stated she "hope[d] to influence decisions that will impact future generations and the world that we leave them" and was "extremely excited" to collaborate with the Kering Foundation as part of their women's rights work and looked forward to making a difference "behind the scenes".
+She served in this capacity until 2023.

+In August 2022, Watson became the face of Prada Beauty's new fragrance Paradoxe.
+She starred in, directed, wrote and narrated the short film for the fragrance's promotional campaign.
+In January 2024, Watson became the face of Prada's Re-Nylon collection, the sustainable product line of the brand.